Sri Lankan cuisine: Rice and curry

 Typical Sri Lankan dish of rice and prawns.

 The central feature of Sri Lankan cuisine is boiled or steamed rice, served with a curry of fish or meat, along with other curries made with vegetables, lentils, or fruits.

 Dishes are accompanied by pickled fruits or vegetables, chutneys, and sambols.
-Coconut sambol is especially common, a paste of ground coconut mixed with chili peppers, dried Maldives fish, and lime juice.
+Coconut sambol is especially common, a paste of ground coconut mixed with chilli peppers, dried Maldives fish, and lime juice.